fg-research/website/docs/_sources/blog/general/posts/inflation-forecasting-random-forest.rst.txt

 .. raw:: html

     <p>
     The following function extracts the feature values.
-Note that we shift back the dates of the dataset vintages by one month, and we then correspondingly shift forward their time index also by one month, such that the time index of the features data frame matches the time index of the target data frame.
+Given that the model uses the first lag of the features, i.e. their values on the previous month, we shift back the dates of the dataset vintages by one month.
+We then download the time series in each vintage, transform the time series, and return their last values, i.e. their values on the last month of each vintage.
+    After that we shift the dates forward by one month, such that we can correctly map the feature values observed on a given month to the corresponding target values observed in the subsequent month.
     </p>

 .. code:: python